-In 2017, Norwegian continued to create economic and social value at new and existing bases and at all destinations.
-By the year-end, Norwegian had launched more than 40 new routes and operated more than 500 routes to over 150 destinations.
+In 2018, Norwegian continued to create economic and social value at new and existing bases and at all destinations.
+By the year-end, Norwegian had launched more than 35 new routes and operated more than 500 routes to over 150 destinations.
 Global expansion and new routes boost local tourism, create jobs, drive economic growth and social progress.

 Norwegian's contribution to the Scandinavian tourism industry is substantial, according to a report from the economic analysis company Menon.
-Tourists visiting Norway, Sweden, and Denmark using Norwegian contribute to sustaining 41,500 jobs in the tourism industry (Norway: 16,000; Sweden: 13,000; Denmark: 12,500).
+Tourists visiting Norway, Sweden, and Denmark using Norwegian contribute to sustaining 40,000 jobs in the tourism industry (Norway: 17,000; Sweden: 10,000; Denmark: 13,000).

 Norwegian's contribution to the US economy is also considerable.
-Since 2013, Norwegian has carried over 3.7 million visitors to the US on more than 50 transatlantic routes, which has significantly boosted the creation of American jobs in the travel and tourism industry, including at Fort Lauderdale and Oakland/ San Francisco, where international flights have been scarce.
+Since 2013, Norwegian has carried over

+5.5 million visitors to the US on more than 60 transatlantic routes, which has significantly boosted the creation of American jobs in the travel and tourism industry, including at Fort Lauderdale and Oakland/San Francisco, where international flights have been scarce.
 Norwegian is one of the largest customers of American aircraft manufacturer, Boeing.
-According to calculations from the US Department of Commerce in 2016, Norwegian's firm aircraft order from Boeing was valued at more than USD 18.5 billion, which in turn, helps to create and support up to 100,000 American jobs.
-In addition, Norwegian's own workforce increased by 46 % in 2017, with the highest growth recorded in Spain and the UK.
+According to calculations from the US Department of Commerce in

+2016, Norwegian's firm aircraft order from Boeing was valued at more than USD 18.5 billion, which in turn, helps to create and support up to 100,000 American jobs.
+In addition, Norwegian's own workforce increased from 9,600 in 2017 to 10,215 people in 2018.